dinikap/DPDD_Y2_2325/README.md

 # DPDD Year 2 23/25

-Files for practicals.
+Files for practicals, resources etc.

-For students to Fork repository.
+This is for students to Fork repository for projects.